 Detection decisions typically entail selection decisions as well.
-Figure 3 illustrates how this happens.
-As a peak is formed, it begins to inhibit other field locations, and thus prevents a peak from forming over other local maxima of input.
+Fig. 3 illustrates how this happens.
+As a peak is formed, it begins to inhibit other field locations and thus prevents a peak from forming over other local maxima of input.
 This is exactly what is observed neurophysiologically (Cisek & Kalaska, 2010).
 Again, it is the spatially organized form of neural interaction that enables selection among different localist representations.

 Detection and selection illustrate how dynamic neural fields make decisions, amplifying and reweighing activation, rather than merely transmitting input patterns.
 Neural fields are therefore less dependent on inputs than the feedforward neural networks that are the basis of much current neural modeling.
 This fact is perhaps best illustrated through the notion of sustained activation, the possibility of an above-threshold activation peak remaining stable after the inducing localized input has been completely removed.
-Here is how this works: Without localized input, the resting level is a stable activation state.
+Here is how this works: without localized input, the resting level is a stable activation state.
 Localized input reshapes that state until it becomes unstable at the detection instability.
+The above-threshold peak of activation persists as a stable state when localized input is removed.
+The reverse detection instability marks the lower limit of this bistable regime.
+This occurs when input-induced activation boosted by local excitatory interaction falls below the threshold.
+For sufficiently strong interaction, this never happens, so the peaks remain stable even after localized input has been completely removed.